RocheDJ/WeaterTop/README.md

 A repository for the WeatherTop project is here [GitHubRepo](https://github.com/RocheDJ/WeaterTop.git)
 ## Live Web Deployment
 A Live Web-deployment the WeatherTop project is here [HerokuPage](https://warm-peak-91173.herokuapp.com)
+##DB used
+Project DB deployed using ElephantSQL [ProjectDB](https://api.elephantsql.com/console/f4bc670c-3353-4650-aaab-0a09023a9798/details)
 ## External references used
 - Wind direction in degrees to Cardinal Points conversion
   - [Campbell Scientific](https://www.campbellsci.com/blog/convert-wind-directions)